 - Geography is less of an issue.
-While you’ll still need to travel for in-person training, if you’re not located near a training facility or school, online courses will lessen your need to travel back and forth.
+While you’ll still need to travel for in-person demonstrations, if you’re not located near a program facility or school, online courses will lessen your need to travel back and forth.

 Cons of taking CNA programs online

 - Lack of classroom participation.
 Although this may be a relief for some, choosing not to participate in discussions or during lectures is really only detrimental to the person who is supposed to be learning.
 Reminders to stay engaged while online and help enhance an online experience to make it more comparable to an in-person classroom.